Handacre History, Family Crest & Coats of Arms

 The surname Handacre was first found in Staffordshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
 The name is derived from the ancient Saxon "Hardgear" meaning "a strong spear" and does not have any relationship to farmland.

-Important Dates for the Handacre family
+Early History of the Handacre family

 This web page shows only a small excerpt of our Handacre research.
 Another 195 words (14 lines of text) are included under the topic Early Handacre History in all our PDF Extended History products and printed products wherever possible.